 A negative stereotype is a simple but unfair image attached to a social group and its members.
 Disability claimants have to fight a powerful negative stereotype: the disability cheat.
 Disability cheats lie or cover up to take advantage of the system.
 They blame others for their problems, think they know more than anyone else, and don’t try to go back to work or get better.

 People who see things this way aren’t necessarily mean or malicious, just misguided.
-But, if anything in your claim makes you look like a disability cheat then you are telling a losing story, whether you intend to or not.
+But, if anything in your claim makes you look like a cheat, you are telling a losing story, whether you intend to or not.

 I hope you have learned how storytelling is critical to the success of your disability application or appeal.
-To tell the best story you must show how you are the opposite of a disability cheat.
+To tell the best story, you must show how you are the opposite of a disability cheat.
 You must show that you are a hard worker, that you did everything possible to stay in the workforce, and that you have done all you can to get better.
-Your story must be supported by medical evidence and opinions that show you meet the criteria to qualify for disability benefits.
+Your story must be supported by medical evidence that shows you meet the criteria to qualify for benefits.

 During your application or appeal, you’re telling a story no matter what.
 You may as well make it the best story you can.

 Want to learn more about how to win a disability claim?
 Click on the link to download our free book.